 We have a proactive market access strategy that includes entering into value-based agreements, or VBAs, with commercial payers in the U.S. and certain state Medicaid programs.
-As of the beginning of 2023, we have completed over 40 VBAs with multiple commercial payers, including 19 for ONPATTRO, 11 for AMVUTTRA, 15 for GIVLAARI, and 15 for OXLUMO.
+As of the beginning of 2024, we have completed over 55 VBAs with multiple commercial payers, including 14 for ONPATTRO, 13 for AMVUTTRA, 15 for GIVLAARI, and 15 for OXLUMO.
 In our VBAs for GIVLAARI we introduced a Prevalence Based Adjustment that provides for a rebate to be paid if the number of patients identified within a plan population exceeds the expected disease prevalence, to address an unknown that exists in the context of an ultra-rare disease.
 For OXLUMO, we established a new VBA component called a Patient Need Adjustment with the effect of providing payers with greater budget certainty for medicines administered across a broad range of patient age groups by paying a rebate if the average number of vials utilized by a plan member exceeds an established threshold.
 Discussions with additional payers continue for our marketed products.
-Outside of the U.S. we believe we have made strong progress in terms of patient access and have established availability of ONPATTRO in more than 20 countries through direct reimbursement or expanded access.
-In addition, we have seen strong early adoption of AMVUTTRA in key launch markets and expect continued expansion across global markets.
+Outside of the U.S. we believe we have made strong progress in terms of patient access and have established availability of our TTR (ONPATTRO, AMVUTTRA) and Ultra Rare (OXLUMO and GIVLAARI) therapies in more than 60 markets through direct reimbursement or in partnership with our distributors.
+In addition, we have been encouraged by the strength of the adoption of AMVUTTRA in key launch markets and expect continued expansion across global markets.

 We are continuing to augment the key components of a global commercial organization with a focus on successfully launching our commercially approved products around the world and preparing for the anticipated commercial launches of additional RNAi therapeutics, assuming successful development and regulatory approval.
-With respect to commercially approved products, throughout 2022, we continued to build our commercial capabilities, including establishing field teams in the U.S. and other global markets, and are continuing to expand these capabilities to additional countries globally.
-We are continuing to build a focused commercial team with broad experience in marketing, sales, patient access, patient services, distribution and product reimbursement, in particular for orphan diseases.
+With respect to commercially approved products, throughout 2023, we continued to build our commercial capabilities, and are continuing to expand these capabilities to additional countries globally.
+We are continuing to build a focused commercial team with broad experience in marketing, sales, patient access, patient services, distribution and product reimbursement.
 We are also continuing to incorporate and enhance the appropriate quality systems, compliance policies, systems and procedures, as well as implementing internal systems and infrastructure in order to support global commercial sales, and the establishment of patient-focused programs.

-Ultimately, we intend to leverage the commercial infrastructure that we have built for our commercially approved products to also support the potential launch of patisiran in ATTR amyloidosis patients with cardiomyopathy, assuming regulatory approval.
+Ultimately, we intend to leverage the commercial infrastructure that we have built for our commercially approved products to also support the potential launch of vutrisiran in ATTR amyloidosis patients with cardiomyopathy, assuming our HELIOS-B Phase 3 clinical trial is positive and vutrisiran receives regulatory approval for the treatment of ATTR amyloidosis with cardiomyopathy.
 For many territories/countries, we may also elect to utilize strategic partners, distributors or contract sales forces to assist in the commercialization of our products.
 Our objective is to continue to execute successful product launches leveraging our positive experience with the launches of our commercially approved products.